Using Movies to Teach History

 A big thank you to Kristen of A Mom’s Quest to Teach for writing this article.

 Kristen is a housewife and mother to a teen stepson and two younger children (son, 5, and daughter, 3).
-She is a certified social studies teacher and has worked as a volunteer at a National Park site, in the education department of a metropolitan zoo, and as a high school history teacher.
+She is a certified social studies teacher.
+She has worked as a volunteer at a National Park site, in the education department of a metropolitan zoo, and as a high school history teacher.

 Leave a Comment